December 21, 2022

 It’s time dedicated to figuring out stuff before getting down to work on tasks.
 The list might include assembling the team, setting up hardware, determining which tools the team will be using, and creating the first backlog.
-Spring zero also includes the kick-off meeting which is the official initiation of the project.
+Sprint 0 also includes the kick-off meeting which is the official initiation of the project.
 That’s when the whole team meets to get to know the business goals, possible benefits, and the flow of work.
 To avoid making it a time-consuming phase, it’s recommended to keep this stage as lightweight as possible.

 The first sprint is the day of the sprint planning meeting where the team decides on the scope of work for the iteration lasting a week or two.
 That’s when you create functional user stories which means defining clear benefits of each feature to be developed in your initial sprint.
 The most useful scheme to do that is the following:

 As a <user>, I want to <name of the feature > so that <the reason>.

 Doing it this way guarantees building features that make sense and bring benefits to the end user.
 The team puts all user stories into the backlog according to priority.
 Then, the team estimates each task (remember planning poker?) by bearing a card with a number that illustrates the level of difficulty and time-consuming aspect.
 The size of user stories is evaluated in comparison with other user stories.
 After some time, the team knows how many a sprint can embrace and can plan more easily.